travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 to install your dependencies.
 Note that dependency installation in Travis CI environment always happens from scratch (there are no npm packages installed at the beginning of your build).

+### Using shrinkwrapped git dependencies

+Note that `npm install` can fail if a shrinkwrapped git dependency pointing to a branch has its HEAD changed.
+The shrinkwrap process is unable to catch this reference update.

 ## Meteor Apps

 You can build your **Meteor Apps** on Travis CI and test against